Dear Graduation Candidate:

-- Session I Faculty marching in Commencement Exercises assemble in the lobby of Talbot Hall at 9:30 a.m.
+- Session I Faculty marching in Commencement Exercises assemble in the lobby of Polk Hall at 9:30 a.m.

 - Session II Graduation Candidates must assemble in Peltier Auditorium on the Nicholls campus no later than 1:15 p.m.

-- Session II Faculty marching in Commencement Exercises assemble in the lobby of Talbot Hall at 1:30 p.m.
+- Session II Faculty marching in Commencement Exercises assemble in the lobby of Polk Hall at 1:30 p.m.

 - Further instructions concerning formation and lineup will be given upon arrival, but please note the following: